 We evaluated a wide range of home warranty companies through extensive research and analysis.
 To establish the top home warranty companies, we came up with a methodology that based our assessment on concrete categories we could evaluate and compare across all reviewed providers.

 First, we chose the elements of the best home warranties that we wanted to consider.
-Coverage options, coverage limits, pricing, customer service options, packaging, and the details in the fine print were determined to be the most critical aspects when selecting a home warranty company.
+Coverage options and limits, pricing, customer service options, packaging, and the details in the fine print were determined to be the most critical aspects when selecting a home warranty company.
 Next, we scoured each company’s website, looking for transparency, clear communication about the services provided, and costs.
 Finally, we looked for elements that made a company stand out from the pack—unique aspects that elevated a company providing competent, reliable service and gave us a reason to look more closely.
+Once we had our selections, we assigned them awards based on their most notable strengths.

 Before You Choose One of the Best Home Warranty Companies